Tata-Imali/momo_money_hackathon/README.md

 ## Introduction

-Welcome to Tata-iMali, a groundbreaking financial technology platform built on the XRP Ledger (XRPL).
-Our mission is to revolutionize micro-credit by providing innovative and accessible financial solutions.
-Tata-iMali harnesses the power of blockchain technology to deliver efficient, transparent, and secure micro-credit services, empowering lower income individuals in Africa against unforeseen expenses.

-**Machine Learning-Powered Credit Prediction**: In addition to blockchain technology, Tata-iMali utilizes advanced machine learning algorithms to predict credit scores for users without formal credit history.
-This innovative approach ensures that even individuals with limited financial records can access the micro-credit they need to thrive.
+Welcome to Tata-iMali, a pioneering financial technology platform built on the XRP Ledger (XRPL) with a mission to revolutionize micro-credit.
+Our platform leverages blockchain technology to deliver efficient, transparent, and secure micro-credit services, empowering lower-income individuals in Africa against unforeseen expenses.
+What sets Tata-iMali apart is its use of advanced machine learning algorithms for credit prediction.
+These algorithms enable us to predict credit scores for users without formal credit histories, ensuring that even individuals with limited financial records can access the micro-credit they need to thrive.

 ## Key Features